trust-mfn-berlin/animals-as-objects/vault/story.photos-with-lion-cubs.md

 <figcaption>

 _This 1962 family photo with a lion cub at Berlin Tierpark is from the private family album of our colleague.
-(Private, photo: Werner Engel.
+(Private, image: Werner Engel.
 All rights reserved.)_

 </figcaption>